 Nevertheless, that time of darkness and despair will not go on forever.
 The land of Zebulun and Naphtali will be humbled, but there will be a time in the future when Galilee of the Gentiles, which lies along the road that runs between the Jordan and the sea, will be filled with glory.

-For those who live in a land of deep darkness,
+The people who walk in darkness will see a great light.
+For those who live in a land of deep darkness, a light will shine.

 - Describe a time when you either experienced or witnessed an impactful transformation.
 Think silly or serious!